 You may also feel extreme performance pressure on you, as you see all friends and colleagues working and ‘achieving’ something in life.
 Such pressure can make things worse as it acts as a catalyst to spike up the feelings of anxiety and depression.

-Signs Of Stress And Depression
+Symptoms Of Stress And Depression

 - Lack of concentration